This is Part Two in this series. Read Part One here.

-That you’ve gone through your whole life, so far, with far too few people — maybe no-one ever — saying to you: “Actually, no, you are creative.
+You’re likely to have gone through your whole life, so far, with far too few people — maybe no-one ever — saying to you: “Actually, no, you are creative.
 Actually, you can make what you want to make.
 Actually, you already do.”

 We all know this.
-We make jokes each January about our failed resolutions, wincing at our lack of willpower, and when we’re alone, inside our own heads, beating ourselves up for our weakness, hating ourselves for our powerlessness.
+We make jokes each January about our failed resolutions, wincing at our lack of willpower, and then when we’re alone, inside our own heads, beating ourselves up for our weakness, hating ourselves for our powerlessness.

-This series won’t do that.
+The Go Creative! series won’t do that.

 Yes, you will be given steps to follow, but they are far from formulaic.Yes, you will need belief, but in yourself and in the process, not some force outside yourself.
-And yes, you will harness the mysterious and invisible creative energy that wizards and witches call magic, that science describes through quantum mechanics, that saints and sages name god, that artists and writers label inspiration.
+And yes, you will harness the mysterious and invisible creative energy that wizards and witches call magic, that science describes through quantum mechanics, that saints and sages name God, that artists and writers label inspiration.
 But you won’t need to call or describe, name or label it.

 You’ll just employ it and enjoy it.